 Flagship Business-in-Community Initiative

 Project WeCan ("PWC") is a Business-in-Community initiative launched by Wharf in 2011.
-It is an open platform to ally with capable parties of different sectors to provide additional resources, care and opportunities to secondary school students who are disadvantaged in learning.
+It is an open platform where each secondary school is provided financial and volunteer support and partnered with a sponsor in a multi-year collaboration.
 It is an unprecedented “school adoption” model to foster cross-sector collaboration.

 WeCan Scholarship Scheme

 Established in 2015, WeCan Scholarship Scheme provides students from Project WeCan schools to pursue a four-year degree course in the eight UGC-funded institutions or The Hong Kong Academy for Performing Arts.
 Each successful candidate will receive a scholarship of up to HK$25,000 per year.
 Renewal of the scholarship will be subject to the students' performance.
-WeCan scholars will be invited to join the WeCan Alumni, where they will contribute to the society by actively involved in community services and volunteer work under Project WeCan.
-In 2017/18, 99 students were awarded the scholarships.
-The Scheme has so far benefitted a total of 230 students since its launch.
+WeCan scholars will be invited to join the WeCan Alumni, where they will contribute to the society by actively involving in community services and volunteer work under Project WeCan.
+In 2018/19, 107 students were awarded the scholarships.
+The Scheme has benefitted over 330 students since its launch.

 Project WeCan in the news